coderKrish0509/blinkit-sales-intelligence/README.md

 ### 🚀 Outcome

 The dashboard delivers **clear, actionable insights** into sales trends, outlet efficiency, and customer satisfaction.
 It provides a strong foundation for data-driven decision-making in the retail domain.

----

-Would you like me to also **add a “How to Use” section** (steps for opening the `.pbix` file and exploring the dashboard) to make your README complete for recruiters or Blinkit viewers?